Wedding Venue Dietary Requirements: Complete Guide

 Creating An Inclusive Experience

 Start by gathering detailed dietary information from your guests during the RSVP process.
 This allows you to work with your caterer to create a menu accommodating several restrictions while maintaining culinary excellence.
-Consider setting up food stations to enable guests to customise their meals according to their preferences.
+Consider setting up food stations to enable customers to customise their meals according to their preferences.

 Consider implementing these essential strategies for inclusive dining: